mfeemster/keysharp/README.md

 	+ `Sinh(value) => Double`
 	+ `Cosh(value) => Double`
 	+ `Tanh(value) => Double`
+* New function `RandomSeed(Integer)` to reinitialize the random number generator for the current thread with a specified numerical seed.
 * New file functions:
 	+ `FileDirName(filename) => String` to return the full path to filename, without the actual filename or trailing directory separator character.
 	+ `FileFullPath(filename) => String` to return the full path to filename.